-Anorexia (a loss of appetite), and lethargy (a feeling of listlessness and general inactivity) are commonly seen in sick pet birds.
-While not diagnostic for any specific disease, they do indicate a severely ill bird that requires immediate medical attention.
-Simply put, just about every serious illness will produce signs of anorexia and lethargy.
+Anorexia (a loss of appetite) and lethargy (a feeling of listlessness and general inactivity) are commonly seen in sick pet birds.
+While not diagnostic for any specific disease, these signs can indicate severe illness in a bird that requires immediate medical attention.
+Simply put, just about every serious illness seen in birds can result in anorexia and lethargy.

 What are the causes of anorexia and lethargy in birds?